 With Psych, you can make your own path.
 You don’t have to follow a strict hierarchical scheme, or learn things in a certain order.
 You can make your own research projects, your own job, and your own focus.
 It’s such a young field, everything is constantly changing.
 There are specialties I haven’t discussed, and more that haven’t been developed.
 So if you’re interested in Psych, feel free to make your own path.

 Still not sure?

-The Graduate Follow-up Report has a list of what Psych majors (from UMD!) have done in the year since they graduated.
+The Graduate Follow-up Report has a list of what Psych majors (from UMD!) have done in the six months to a year after they graduated.